Many believe introverts bottle up and store their anger inside themselves, never allowing an accurate response to manifest at the time of outrage.

 However, Schwantes falls short in his assessment by not considering a Machiavellian construct of doing what is best for a situation.

-High emotional intelligence does not mean a weak response from mental or physical abuse.
+High emotional intelligence does not mean a weak response to mental or physical abuse.
 Reflecting on the early examples of the introvert who placed super glue on the chest of his tormentor and my sending a letter to the CEO about an unruly security officer are prudent acts based on the conditions.

 Proponents of emotional intelligence often take soft approaches to the complex realities of human nature.

-A skillful response by introverts is more reminiscent of a drone strike rather than hand-to-hand combat.
+A skillful response by introverts is reminiscent of a drone strike rather than hand-to-hand combat.
 The tormentor never sees the attack coming.